 Go for: The people-watching—overlooking the City Springs Green, the patio features 65 seats, plus several couches, making it a comfortable spot to hang out.

 Stay for: The warmth.
 Owner Dave Green installed 12 propane heaters, four infrared heaters, and a gas firepit.
 You’ll even be able to shed your coat.

 6405 Blue Stone Road, Sandy Springs, 770-637-2240

 Go for: The waterside views.
 Known for its intimate setting along the Chattahoochee River, Canoe is a special occasion restaurant built for the outdoors.
-It has a covered terrace with ample heaters, as well as tents for additional rainy-day seating.
+It has a covered terrace with ample heaters.

 Stay for: Brunch or dinner.
 Executive chef Matthew Basford uses seasonal ingredients to elevate traditional seafood and poultry dishes.

 Go for: The Evil Cookies.
 Sure, this is a restaurant, not a bakery, but these quarter-pound, pecan and chocolate chunk treats are known around the city.